cyrusssschen/yellowbox-api/docs/yellowbox-api.md

 - 409 Conflict: Request could not be processed due to conflict with the current state of the resource.
 - 500 Internal Server Error: An unexpected error occurred on the server.

-Each error response includes a JSON object containing a descriptive message.

 ### Rate Limiting Information

 To ensure fair use of the API and prevent abuse, rate limiting is enforced on certain endpoints.
 Each user can make a limited number of requests to the API within a specified time window.

 When a user exceeds the limit, they will receive a 429 Too Many Requests response.
 Please implement proper error handling to manage rate limiting responses.

-The current implementation is using the `ThrottlerModule` provided in the following link. https://docs.nestjs.com/security/rate-limiting
+The current implementation is using the `ThrottlerModule` provided by Nest.js: https://docs.nestjs.com/security/rate-limiting

 ### Versioning Strategy